Note 12 – Goodwill and Other Intangible Assets

 Balance at December 31, 2023$2,838 $600 $(248)$352

 Goodwill represents the excess of the purchase price over the fair value of acquired net assets under the acquisition method of accounting.
-Intangibles resulting represent customer relationships and trade name related to prior acquisitions.
-These items are amortized over four years and 10 years, respectively.
+Intangibles represent customer relationships and trade name related to prior acquisitions, which were being amortized over four years and ten years, respectively.

-Goodwill and intangibles are evaluated for impairment if events and circumstances indicate a potential for impairment.
-No impairment charges were recorded for other intangible assets in any of the periods presented.
+Goodwill is evaluated for impairment if events and circumstances indicate a potential for impairment.
+No impairment charges were recorded for goodwill and other intangible assets in any of the periods presented.

 Historical Timeline